Public Company D&O Insurance

 - Cyber events and privacy failures are resulting in costly regulatory investigations and fines

-- Cyber events, privacy failures and sexual misconduct allegations are resulting in event-driven shareholder action in the form of follow-on derivative claims and shareholder class actions
+- Cyber/Privacy failures and sexual misconduct allegations are resulting in event-driven shareholder action in the form of follow-on derivative claims and shareholder class actions.
+The surge in ransomware, which is only expected to continue as a result of the Ukraine conflict will also drive more securities litigation.

 - Emerging industries including crypto-companies and cannabis companies are encountering a difficult D&O market

-- Companies planning IPO’s may encounter turbulent and costly litigation as a result of the recent Cyan ruling
+- Companies planning IPO’s may continue to encounter turbulent and costly litigation as a result of the Cyan ruling

 As most public companies are already aware, thorough protection of its officers requires a multi-faceted program which should include; strong corporate governance and internal controls, well drafted bylaws & indemnification agreements and carefully structured D&O insurance.
 Executives seeking the broadest level of protection should also consider the inclusion of a separate Side-A DIC policy which provides a number of benefits as outlined ().